dbazile/andsoitcontinues.com/data/markdown/a-week-with-ruby.md

+---
-Date:     2014-06-17
+date:    2014-06-17
-Subject:  A Week With Ruby
+subject: A Week With Ruby
+tags:
+    - ruby
-Tags:     ruby, development
+    - development
+abstract: |
-Abstract: I test-drove Ruby for a week and have recorded my results here, lest I forget in six months...
-At the risk of incurring the wrath of Rubyists everywhere, I am publishing my completely superficial, unrelated-to-any-objective-metric-whatsoever assessment of the language.
+    I test-drove Ruby for a week and have recorded my results here, lest I forget in six months...
+At the risk of incurring the wrath of Rubyists everywhere, I am publishing my completely superficial, unrelated-to-any-objective-metric-whatsoever
+    assessment of the language.
+---

 ## Things I like about Ruby